mcorco/mcorco/README.md

 # 👋 Hi, I’m Mihai Corcodel

 ### About me:

-**Transitioning from a successful career as a transport manager and HGV driver to pursue my passion for technology.
-Joined the University of Bedfordshire in September 2023 and enrolled in HyperionDev's software engineering bootcamp in November 2023 to enhance coding abilities.
-Keen to explore opportunities for professional growth, including securing my first Software Engineer summer intern role.
+**I am transitioning from a successful career as a transport manager and HGV driver to pursue my passion for technology.
+I joined the University of Bedfordshire in September 2023 to study software engineering and enrolled in HyperionDev's software engineering bootcamp in November 2023 to enhance my coding abilities.
+I am keen to explore opportunities for professional growth, including securing my first Software Engineer summer intern role.
 Confident in my ability to adapt, learn quickly, and deliver results, I am fully prepared to dedicate myself to achieving success in this exciting and dynamic field.**

 ##

 ### Skills:
 - **Programing Languages**: HTML, CSS, Pyhton and Java.
 - **Other Skills**: SQL, Object-oriented programing, Systems design, Organisational skills, Leadership and Communication skills

 ##

 ### Projects:
 ### **Capstone Project 1:**
   I developed a Python-based financial tool capable of performing various calculations for this project.
 Users can efficiently compute investment interest rates or mortgage repayments.
 The application features an intuitive menu system and robust error handling and leverages Python's math module for accurate compound interest calculations.